BFLTeam/NTU_Dataset/README.md

 # 9. More datasets

 ## NTU-Wrist-Image-Database-v1
-This database and project site can be found here Coming soon
+This database, a correpsonding data release agreement and project site can be found [here](https://github.com/matkowski-voy/Wrist-Identification-for-Forensic-Investigation)

+Please cite the following paper when using this dataset:\
+Wojciech Michal Matkowski, Frodo Kin Sun Chan and Adams Wai Kin Kong.
+"A Study on Wrist Identification for Forensic Applications."
+Image and Vision Computing, vol. 88, August 2019, pp 96-112. https://doi.org/10.1016/j.imavis.2019.05.005

 ## NTU-Nipple-v1
 This database, a correpsonding data release agreement and project site can be found [here](https://github.com/matkowski-voy/The-Nipple-Areola-Complex-for-Criminal-Identification)

 Please cite the following paper when using this dataset:\
 Wojciech Michal Matkowski, Krzysztof Matkowski, Adams Wai Kin Kong and Cory Lloyd Hall.
 "The Nipple-Areola Complex for Criminal Identification."
 In International Conference on Biometrics (ICB), June 2019.

 ## NTU Palmprints from the Internet (NTU-PI-v1)
-This database and project site can be found here Coming soon
+This database and project site are coming soon
+Coming soon